auteenie/bon-voyage/README.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Ticket description and due date
+- [ ] Creating project template and foundation for the repository due March 14, 2025
-- [ ] Ticket description and due date
+- [ ] Creating the React structure of the page due March 15, 2025
-- [ ] Ticket description and due date
+- [ ] Create wireframe due date March 15, 2025

 **Day 2**
-- [ ] Ticket description and due date
+- [ ] Create three API fetch functions due March 15, 2025
-- [ ] Ticket description and due date
+- [ ] Create three components due March 16, 2025
-- [ ] Ticket description and due date
+- [ ] Create React Router due March 16, 2025

 **Day 3** (MVP due by the end of the day)
-- [ ] Ticket description and due date
+- [ ] Add styling due March 17, 2025
-- [ ] Ticket description and due date
+- [ ] Make the rendering works due March 17, 2025
-- [ ] Ticket description and due date
+- [ ] Implementing dark mode due March 17, 2025

 **Day 4**
-- [ ] Ticket description and due date
+- [ ] Add any stretch features due March 19, 2025
-- [ ] Ticket description and due date
+- [ ] Debugging due March 19, 2025
-- [ ] Ticket description and due date
+- [ ] Finalizing styling and dark mode due March 19, 2025

 **Day 5**
-- [ ] Ticket description and due date
+- [ ] Deploy GitHub page of the project due March 20, 2025
-- [ ] Ticket description and due date
+- [ ] Agile Reflection due March 20, 2025
-- [ ] Ticket description and due date
+- [ ] Creating presentation slides due March 20, 2025

 ## 🖼️ Wireframes of each page in your application